 50 Years of New York City Landmarks

-Written by Edited by Donald Albrecht and Andrew S. Dolkart with Seri Worden.
+Edited by Donald Albrecht and Andrew S. Dolkart with Seri Worden.
 Photographs by Iwan Baan.
 Foreword by Susan Henshaw Jones.

 From irrefutable icons (Broadway theaters, Central Park, SoHo, Carnegie Hall), to lesser-known structures including the Cyclone rollercoaster on Coney Island, roughly one hundred street lampposts, and seven cast-iron street clocks throughout the city—much of what makes New York City unique owes its existence to the New York City Landmarks Law.

 Born out of the destruction of McKim, Mead & White’s monumental Pennsylvania Station, the Landmarks Law established the parameters for protecting the places that represent New York City’s rich cultural, social, political, and architectural history.
 Today there are more than 31,000 landmark properties woven into daily life, many located in 111 historic districts in Manhattan, the Bronx, Staten Island, Brooklyn, and Queens—including 1,347 individual buildings, 117 interior landmarks, and 10 scenic landmarks.